PAXSTORE/paxstore-3rd-app-android-sdk/docs/DownloadWithSeparateFolder.md

         DownloadResultObject downloadResult = StoreSdk. getInstance(). paramApi().
                                 executeDownload(getApplication().getPackageName(), Your app’s versionCode, saveFilePath, downloadConfig);

+You should be aware that the downloadLastSuccess function does not support partial parameter pushes and only retrieves the most recent full parameter push.

 ### 4.Get the task list for this download

 DownloadResultObject .getDownloadedParamList()